tribut/homeassistant-docker-venv/README.md

 You must make sure the user you select can **write to your configuration directory** (`/PATH_TO_YOUR_CONFIG`) and has **access to your additional devices** (if applicable, anything made available using `docker run [...] --device`)!

 **Do not use the --init flag.
-S6 is is the init system.
+S6 is the init system.
 Using that flag would likely prevent Home Assistant from starting.**

 ### Default file permissions